Home: Tired of being Tired, Depressed, Constipated,

 Welcome to TiredThyroid.com, a website for those who are tired all the time, and not getting the help they need to restore their health due to thyroid problems.
 This site was specifically written for patients to share with their doctors.
 Therefore, it is essential that one understand thyroid physiology terms.
 Here, in great oversimplification, are the terms one needs to know.

 The hypothalamus is located in the brain and is about the size of an almond.
 It sends signals to the pituitary gland, also located in the brain, to create hormones that stimulate other organs.
 One of these is Thyroid Stimulating Hormone, more commonly known as TSH.
 TSH tells your thyroid to produce thyroid hormones such as thyroxine, which is more commonly called T4.
 The “T” stands for tyrosine, which is the amino acid that 4 iodine atoms are attached to.
 A healthy person produces around 100 mcg T4 and 6 mcg T3 daily.
 T3 or triiodothyronine, which is tyrosine with 3 iodine atoms attached, is the biologically active thyroid hormone that gives one energy, when it fits into a T3 receptor site in a cell.
 This is analogous to a key fitting into a lock.
 Without sufficient T3, the body doesn't function well, and in extreme cases, one may lapse into a condition called myxedema coma.
 In a healthy person, T3 will be converted from T4 as needed, by an enzyme that strips one iodine atom off a T4 molecule, resulting in a T3 molecule.
 A different enzyme will convert a T4 molecule into a reverse T3 (rT3) molecule, by removing an iodine atom from a different position.
 Both T4 and rT3 have little energy-producing effects, though they do have other essential functions.
-A healthy body has T4, T3 and rT3 in the correct proportions, without any one hormone dominating the others.
+A healthy body has T4, T3 and rT3 in the correct proportions, with T4 being the dominant hormone.

 The hypothalamus and pituitary work off of feedback loops, similar to a thermostat in a house.
 If you turn the heat on in a home, a thermostat will sense the air temperature, and when the temperature drops below a certain level, the heat will turn on, warming the house until the temperature reaches the desired level.
 Then the system automatically shuts off, until the temperature again drops below the set level.
 The heater only turns on when the thermostat indicates it’s too cold.
 This is a simple feedback loop, and similar to how the TSH works.
 TSH will rise when the body senses that thyroid levels are too low.
 A high TSH is a signal to make more thyroid hormone.
-Severely hypothyroid patients have reported TSH levels in the 100s, while a healthy TSH is close to 1.0.
-A very low TSH (near zero) may indicate hyperthyroidism or too much thyroid in the body, but many on replacement thyroid medications have a suppressed TSH with normal T4 and T3 levels.
+Severely hypothyroid patients have reported TSH levels in the 100s, while a healthy TSH is closer to 1.0.
+A very low TSH (near zero) may indicate hyperthyroidism or too much thyroid hormone in the body, but many on replacement thyroid medications have a suppressed TSH with normal T4 and T3 levels.

 In the same way that thermostats can break and become unreliable, so can a damaged hypothalamus, pituitary, and the resulting TSH signal be unreliable gauges of thyroid levels.
 A hit to the head from a sports injury or car accident can damage either the hypothalamus or pituitary, resulting in what is called tertiary or secondary hypothyroidism.
 Severe blood loss from an accident or childbirth can also damage the pituitary, again resulting in a broken feedback TSH signal.
 For this and multiple other reasons explained in another section, TSH is not a reliable indicator of thyroid levels.